 1. Barking when unsupervised

-One of the most common reasons for dogs to bark at night is because they are left outside alone.
+One of the most common reasons for dogs to bark at night is because they’re left outside alone.
 When nocturnal critters come out to play, dogs go into high alert and the barking starts.

 What you can do: Training experts say dogs should not be allowed to stay outside all night.
 It’s difficult for dogs to relax with all the nighttime sounds.
 Instead, keep your dog safely indoors when it’s time for bed.
 Consider restricting her to one room while she’s sleeping.
 To cut down on outside noise, choose an interior room away from a busy street or the backyard.

 While we may welcome our dog alerting us when someone’s at the door, it’s a nuisance if she barks at every outdoor sound or movement.
-Especially when you live in neighborhoods where homes are close together or in apartment buildings.
+This is especially true when you live in neighborhoods where homes are close together or in apartment buildings and expect some noise.

 What you can do: Use positive-motivation training to desensitize your dog to outside stimuli.
 When she barks at an outside sound, wait for her to stop and immediately give her a high-quality treat and tell her “good quiet.”
 Do this consistently, and she will start to connect silence with a reward.